gwpy/gwpy/docs/timeseries/index.rst

 .. code-block:: python
    :caption: Importing the `TimeSeries`
-   :name: gwpy-timeseries-import
+   :name: pdpy-timeseries-import

-   from gwpy.timeseries import TimeSeries
+   from pdpy.timeseries import TimeSeries

-GWpy provides the `TimeSeries` object as a way of representing time series data.
+PDpy provides the `TimeSeries` object as a way of representing time series data.
 The `TimeSeries` is built on top of the :class:`numpy.ndarray`, and so many methods and applications of this object should be familiar to